EmeraldCityIT/Electroacoustic-Wave-Assisted-Propulsion/NASA-REPORT-11142019.md

 NASA reports the following occurances during testing within 90 meters above the space station.

-Satallite takes of and cannot be controlled.
+Satallite takes off and cannot be controlled.

 Lost 5 small units from January 07, 2017 to November 14, 2019.